-Keep your completed work together and bring it into school on Friday 3rd September.
+Keep your completed work together and bring it into school on your first day.
 Your form tutors would love to see what you have done.

 We will look for evidence of your development as a 'High Performance Learner'.
 (You'll learn a lot more about that when you join us, but below are the key aspects of 'High Performance Learning'.)